webcomponents-cg/community-protocols/proposals/slottable-request.md

 When requesting a specific slot instance, the event accepts an optional 3rd `key` argument; this is used to generate a unique `slotName` by suffixing the `name` with `key`.

-The `remove` symbol is provided as a sentinel value for `data` to indicate that the given content assigned to `slotName` should be removed, and should be fired when the associated `&lt;slot>` is no longer rendered to avoid leaking light-DOM children.
+The `remove` symbol is provided as a sentinel value for `data` to indicate that the given content assigned to `slotName` should be removed, and should be fired when the associated `<slot>` is no longer rendered to avoid leaking light-DOM children.

 ## Examples